OlliNiemitalo/mlac/README.md

 -----------------------------------
 Copyright 2020 Olli Niemitalo (o@iki.fi).
 Licensed under Creative Commons Attribution 4.0 International.
 See License.
 There is no warranty.

 This is work in progress.
+The MLAC format is not yet frozen, so audio encoded using one version will probably not be decoded properly using another version.

 16-bit stereo audio encoding and decoding works.